 The PICKit 2 came out in 2005 and was extremely popular.
 It featured a solid plastic enclosure.
 The PICKit 3 introduced a red translucent case to see all the inner workings.

 When Microchip Technology released the PICKit 3, it was at least ten dollars more expensive than the PICKit 2.
 Again, this was because PICKit 2 uses an 18F series PI controller, whereas PICKit 3 uses a 24F-series 16-bit PIC.
 The PICKit 3 also uses different LED labels.
-The labels on the PICKit 2’s indication LEDs read as power, target, and busy.
+The PICKit 2’s indication LEDs read as power, target, and busy tags.

 These are only some of the differences between PICKit 2 and PICKit 3.
 Overall, the PICKit 3 is a more powerful PIC.
 It features more extensive voltage regulation, faster programming, and more options for debugging.